orangemn6/docs/content/school/biology/cell-membrane-transport.md

 *   **Mitochondria**

-    *   Mitochondria is the powerhouse of the cell (sorry had to) and makes ATP.
+    *   Mitochondria is the powerhouse of the cell (sorry had to) and makes [[ATP]].
 It is semi-autonomous.
 ![mitochondria chart](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQXw5JYz7Mzr90R3GBO64f65OA_s7KXvZ3EzQ&s)

 *   **Chloroplasts**

-    *   Chloroplasts do [[Photosynthesis]].
+    *   Chloroplasts do [[[[Photosynthesis]]]].
 It is semi-autonomous.
 ![chloroplast chart](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9c/Chloroplast_diagram.svg/1052px-Chloroplast_diagram.svg.png)

 _Both mitochondria and chloroplasts have DNA and replicate themselves.
-They also both make ATP.
+They also both make [[ATP]].
 They are double membrane bound._

 **Peroxisomes**

 *   Peroxisomes help in performing various metabolic functions.
 Some break down fatty acids and others detoxify the cell from things like alcohol.
 An intermediate product of this process is hydrogen peroxide, even though it is poisonous.
-So, it has an enzyme (catalase) that turns H2O2 into water.
+So, it has an [[Enzymes|Enzyme]] (catalase) that turns H2O2 into water.

 ### Other Cell Structures